Tempted (Marty Stuart album)

+Musical style and composition

+Tempted has been described as a honky-tonk and country rock album.

 Content

 Several songs on this album are covers.
 "I'm Blue, I'm Lonesome" was co-written by Bill Monroe and Hank Williams and was featured on Monroe's 1966 album, High Lonesome Sound of Bill Monroe.
 In addition, "Get Back to the Country" was released as a single in 1985 by Neil Young from his album Old Ways.

 Critical reception

 Jana Pendragon of Allmusic gave the album four-and-a-half stars out of five, comparing it to Dwight Yoakam's Hillbilly Deluxe in style and saying, "Stuart kicks country-pop in its well-defined hindquarters[…]But Stuart is just as deadly when he slows things down and does a ballad."